gene-kira/fast/README.md

 it has come to my attention  that some  big corporations  are using my tech  so if you are a fortune 500 company  or make 500 million a year   it is not free for you  . you cannot using my tech   thank you 2og

+every act of creation begins with an act of  destruction

 Alien Tech 3   our Latest  ASI  6-2-2025